We need your help! Please consider gifting $25 a month to help a family in need.

 We need your help!

 Rhema Word Foundation is actively working on a new project.
-With your help, we are developing a child crisis center called Rhemy's Refuge Crisis Center for Women and Children.
+With your help, we are developing a child crisis center called Rhema's Refuge Crisis Center for Women and Children.
 This will be a safe environment for women and children who are survivors of abuse to become independent and re-acclimate back into society.
-The crisis center will double as a transitional home for mothers who are affected by domestic violence and will offer individual counseling sessions, support groups, and temporary housing, also we will offer life skill classes, financial literacy, job readiness, health and wellness, as well as, self-defense classes.
+The crisis center will double as a transitional home for mothers who are affected by domestic violence and will offer individual counseling sessions, support groups, and temporary housing, also we will offer life skill classes, financial literacy, job readiness, health, and wellness, as well as self-defense classes.

 Since the passing of Byron and Kivva's daughter, Rhemy, they have dedicated their lives as advocates against child abuse and constantly striving to prevent other parents from experiencing the hurt and devastation they felt when losing their child to abuse.

-Rhemy's Refuge will help survivors recover and cope with untimely death through empathy and compassion.
+Rhema's Refuge will help survivors recover and cope with sudden death through empathy and compassion.

 The Rhema Word Foundation is focused on becoming a household name in the local community for resources, however, we need your support to advance this ongoing mission.